How does the RCT protect the public?

 Continuing Professional Development (CPD)

 A requirement of the RCT is that registrants actively maintain their fitness to practice by participating in CPD activities.
-A random audit of registrants will take place in 2018.
+A random audit of registrants takes place each year.
 Full details of the scheme can be found here.
 This ensures that registrants keep their skills up to date.

 Training schemes for Clinical Technologists or Practitioners